microsoft/bedrock/docs/services.md

 $ git push origin master
 ```

+This addition to the project `bedrock.yaml` will cause the project's lifecycle pipeline to trigger.
+Once the pipeline runs to completion, it will open a Pull Request against the HLD (high-level-definition) repository.
+Merge this Pull Request to add the new service component to the HLD.
+Note that the service may not have a container for the cluster to pull until the build pipeline is installed and run; the next steps will cover this work.

 Our final step is to create the source code to container build pipeline for our service.
 We can do that with:

 ```
 $ spk service install-build-pipeline azure-vote -n azure-vote-build-pipeline -o $ORG_NAME -u $VOTING_APP_REPO_URL -d $DEVOPS_PROJECT
 ```

 This should create the build pipeline and build the current version of your service into a container using its Dockerfile.
-It will then create a pull request on the high-level-definition repo for this new image tag.
+It will then create a pull request on the HLD repo for this new image tag.

-Accept this and the azure-voting-app frontend application will be deployed into your cluster.
+Merge this PR and the HLD to Manifest pipeline will trigger.
+Once this pipeline completes, the azure-voting-app application will be deployed into your cluster via flux.